Healthy building: Health and well-being in standards and rating systems

-GreenSeal Standards for Healthy Buildings and Schools
+Green Seal Standards for Healthy Buildings and Schools

-Founded in 1989, GreenSeal is a leading global ecolabeling organization (that is part of The Global Ecolabelling Network) that has set strict criteria for occupant health, sustainability, and product performance.
+Founded in 1989, Green Seal is a leading global ecolabeling organization (that is part of The Global Ecolabelling Network) that has set strict criteria for occupant health, sustainability, and product performance.
 The Healthy Green Schools & Colleges initiative assists facility managers in locating low- or no-cost actions that have a significant impact on indoor air quality and health.
 The curriculum covers the full spectrum of facilities management methods and was created in collaboration with renowned school facility management professionals: